nostrocket/nostr-jsonl-tools/README.md

 - Handles cycles in the graph to prevent infinite recursion
 - Can output results to a file instead of stdout
 - Can output a line-separated list of unique pubkeys
+- Includes a tool for deduplicating pubkey lists

 ## Output Format